 Statute of Limitations for Car Accident Claims

-Getting into a car accident is stressful, but what happens after can be even more challenging.
+Getting into a traffic collision is stressful, but what happens after can be even more challenging.
 Many people don’t realize that time plays an essential role in protecting their rights after an accident.
 Nevada law imposes strict deadlines for filing a car accident claim, and missing those deadlines can mean losing your chance to recover compensation for your injuries and damages.

 In Nevada, the statute of limitations gives you a set time to file a personal injury claim.
 If you miss this deadline, your case could be dismissed, leaving you with unpaid medical bills, car repair costs, and other expenses.
 Insurance companies often take advantage of delays, so knowing the legal process is essential to safeguarding your claim.